X-CASH-official/gitbook-docs/dpops/installation-process/set-up-your-node.md

 You will need to change the **User** to the user of the system

-You will need to change the **ExecStart** to the full path of the `XCASH_DPOPS` file and add any startup flags if running a shared delegates website or a delegates website
+You will need to change the **ExecStart** to the full path of the `xcash-dpops` file and add any startup flags if running a shared delegates website or a delegates website

 You will need to change the **BLOCK\_VERIFIERS\_SECRET\_KEY** to your block verifiers secret key.
 Make sure this is the first parameter